Valkje/usermodels2122/docs/index.md

     3. 2.5-minute without algebra problems
     4. 2.5-minute with algebra problems

+During the 2.5-minute algebra problem session the participant will be presented with 10 different multiplication problems.
+That means that there are 15-second periods for each question.
+The problem is vocalized (by the program) at the start of this period, the participant has the rest of the period to vocalize his/her answer.

 To prevent any effect of specific multiplication problems on pupil size and/or driving performance, two different lists of multiplication problems will be created and counterbalanced across the participants.
 Similarly, to prevent any learning effects, we will also have to counterbalance the aided/unaided conditions across participants.
 This yields 2*2=4 different experiment run configurations, as detailed in the table below.
 This means that we will recruit a number of participants dividable by four, so every configuration will be associated with the same number of participants.

 | Session 1 (automation condition) | Session 2 (automation condition) | Session 1 (multiplication list) | Session 2 (multiplication list) |